farmera/sare_grant/post_processing_steps.md

 While a number of technical details are discussed we hope to present them in a manner that remains accessible to non-technical users.
 A primary goal of this study is to provide information and access to methods for working farmers, not technical people.
-Of course there will always be specialized knowledge, one cannot be expected to know all of it.
-Still, much of this work is accessible, more so than might first appear.
+While there will always be specialized knowledge, much of this work is accessible, more so than might first appear.
 It's an under-appreciated fact that growers are, as a rule, adept at picking up a new technology as often they must be.

 #### Open Source Automation Tools